kkaroleski2021/SWE_Project/Docs/Sprint1.md

 ## Issues Successfully Completed
 - A searching functionality foundation has been set.
 Searches are saved from POST commands and are retrievable through GET commands.
 Previous searches are also stored so that a user may see their entire search history.
 - A home page has been implemented and includes a catchy title, logo, footer, and subcatagories.
+- The backend team has written code to get, post, put, and delete user data.

 ## Incomplete Issues
 - Our website is still very much in its infancy stage.
 In order to progress as a team and ensure Swampy Sells is able to come to fruition in the specified timeframe,